syseleven/grav-docs-metakube/pages/02.Documentation/10.storage-classes/default.en.md

         - cli
 ---

 In order to use persistent storage over a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) in your cluster, a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) needs to be specified there.
-Kubernetes clusters managed by SysEleven already come with a default StorageClass for our [SysEleven Stack Block Storage](https://docs.syseleven.de/syseleven-stack/en/documentation/block-storage) as the default StorageClass built-in:
+MetaKube clusters already come with a default StorageClass for our [SysEleven Stack Block Storage](https://docs.syseleven.de/syseleven-stack/en/documentation/block-storage) as the default StorageClass built-in:

 ```bash
 $ kubectl get storageclasses